Strepto-Code/Aurora/README.md

 ### 4. Install Dependencies

-> **NOTE for macOS users**: Your system ships with an system install of python.
+> **NOTE for macOS users**: Your system ships with a system install of python.
 Please ensure you are **NOT** using the system python install or you will run into issues.

 Before running the app, install its required dependencies by running:
 ```bash